emrekara667/StreamTraining/README.md

 Remember the following two key characteristics of terminal operations:
 They can return a primitive value (booleanor long), a concrete type (Optional value object), or void (creating side effect).
 They are eagerly executed, and a terminal operation is always the last operation in a Stream pipeline.

+ > The distinct() operation returns a stream consisting of the distinct elements (no duplicates) by comparing objects via their equals() method